 - Identify indigenous EPN species recovered from coffee orchards on Oahu, Hawaii;

 - Compare virulence of indigenous EPN strains to Steinernema feltiae and Oscheius tipulae on CBB;

-- Evaluate efficacy of N-fixing Leucaena mulch on enhancing infectivity of indigenous EPNs on CBB using both augmentative and conservative biological control methods.
+- Evaluate the efficacy of Leucaena mulch on enhancing EPN infection of CBB; and

 Objective 2: Comparing virulence of indigenous EPN strains to Steinernema feltiae on CBB.

 The indigenous EPN species Heterorhabditis H1, Heterorhabditis indica, and Oscheius tipulae isolated from experimental sites or elsewhere from Hawaii were compared to the nonindigenous EPN Steinernema feltiae.
 In general, CBB larvae were more susceptible to EPN infection than the adult CBB.
 Steinernema feltiae had the highest infection of CBB larvae (15%) among the EPN species tested.
 Heterorhabditis H1 was the only EPN to infect adult CBB, although the infection rate was low (5%).
 No other EPN isolates infected adult CBB.

 Objective 3: Evaluate efficacy of N-fixing Leucaena mulch on enhancing infectivity of indigenous EPNs against CBB using augmentative and conservative biological control methods.